 Tip #1: Find a Hero

-In this example, the Roof Garden print in Cairo is the hero.
+In this example, the throw pillow in our Roof Garden print in Cairo is the hero.

 Tip #2: Stick with a style